jmrgibson/tntw/README.md

 - Left click to select units
 - Right click to set unit waypoint while selected
+- Units should move towards waypoint, and then transition to idle once they arrive
 - "S" to stop unit
 - "R" to toggle run/walk
 - "ESC" to quit

 ## Coming soon(tm)

-- Units transition to idle once they reach their way point
-- different UI for selected units?
+- different icon for selected/unselected units
 - UI for unit state
 - More than one unit
+- Ability to select more than one unit

 ## Why?